sparkflows/sparkflows-docs/docs/rest-api-reference/Workflow-Execution.rst

      - Description

    * - workflowExecutionId
-     - The canonical identifier of the Execution of workflow.
+     - The canonical identifier of the Execution of workflow with status.
 This field is required.

 An Example response: